-I got the idea for this #PortableParadisePrompt after I tweeted a photo of a hand-written copy I’d made of his iconic poem, which I’d written out to gift to my family (to carry with them in their pockets or purses).
+The idea for this #PortableParadisePrompt came to me after I tweeted a photo of copy I’d handwritten of his iconic poem, to gift to my family to carry with them in their pockets or purses.
 Mr. Robinson saw my tweet and replied,

 You should write a poem based on it.
 Use the framework and add in your own biographical details.
 Try it!!!

 There was magic in the air that day.
-The prom(pt) took off like fireworks!
-We decided, as a group, the direction our Paradise Project must take: a chapbook.
-It took me a few months to design and format the book, so today’s publication is a milestone.
-I’m proud of how it turned out (see below).
+The prom(pt) took off like fireworks.
+As a group, we decided the direction our Paradise Project must take: a chapbook.

 -E-book design & format: Gwendolyn Soper.
 Author photograph, used with permission of Roger Robinson.

 –NOTA BENE: All roads lead back to the poet Billy Collins and his Poetry Broadcast.
 I learned about the book, A Portable Paradise, from Ian Aitken, a minister in Aberdeen, Scotland (and viewer of said broadcast).
-Thank you, Ian!
-He is also the founder of The Lockdown Poets, a group of poets to which I’ve belonged for over two years.
+Thank you, Ian.
+He is also the founder of The Lockdown Poets, a group of poets to which I’ve belonged since early 2020.
 I also met Elizabeth Boquet via Billy Collins’ broadcast.

 **I got the idea to call it a prom(pt) from the Southampton Writers Workshop I attended the year before when I took a class from Billy Collins.
 The workshop concluded with a Prom(pt) for all faculty and students.
 I suspect Christian McLean had something to do with it.
 We dressed up for the event and had a blast.